 This screen will be very similar to the edit data form screen we were just working with.
-One difference is that the left-hand panel will have all the data forms in the system.
+One difference is the left hand panel will have all of the data forms in the system.
 The center panel will have the STS Adult Cardiac 2.9 data form sections and questions:

-The questions we just created are in a section inside the "Custom Questions" data form.
+Our questions we just created are in a section inside the "Custom Questions" data form.
 We need to press the plus icon to expand this data form to see the sections and/or questions we created:

-We now have the option to insert a single question or a whole section from our custom questions into the STS Adult Cardiac 2.9 data form.
+We now have the option to insert a single question, or we can insert a whole section from our custom questions into the STS Adult Cardiac 2.9 data form.
 For this example, we decided to use our entire section.
-When inserting a custom section, you will need to drag the item to the center panel to the actual location on the form, not the section list.
-To make this easier, it is recommended that the existing sections be collapsed first.
+When inserting a custom section, you will need to drag the item to the center panel to the actual location on the form; not the section list.
+To make this easier, it is recommended to collapse the existing sections first.
 To do this, you would click the down carrot icon next to each section name.
-The section will collapse and turn into a sideways carrot icon (which could be clicked again to re-expand the section).
+The section will collapse and it will turn into a sideways carrot icon, (which could be clicked again to reexpand the section).
 Here is a screenshot of that having been done for several sections:

-We want to insert the "Pre-op Consultation" under Calculated Values for this example.
-We do this by dragging it to the center panel, again using the dashed purple line to see the location where the section will be added:
+For this example we want to insert the "Pre-op Consultation" section at the end of the form.
+We do this by dragging it to the center panel, again using the dashed purple line to see the location the section will be added: